Azure/iot-plug-and-play-bridge/PnpBridge/ReadMe.md

 ### PnP Adapter

 A PnP Adapter implements the bindings of Azure IoT PnP interface.

-There are currently 3 discovery adapters in PnP Bridge:
+There are currently 3 PnP adapters in the PnP Bridge:

 * CoreDeviceHealth: Implements basic device health interface
 * CameraPnP: Implements camera specific health interface
-* SerialPnp: Binds to the PnP interface reported by the MCU
+* SerialPnp: Implements interfaces associated with MCUs or other devices that are [SerialPnP protocol compliant](..\SerialPnP\Readme.md)

 ## Authoring new PnP Bridge Adapters